 Stop work notices

-Any person or persons carrying out ‘onsite’ works as part of any Council accepted development must cease such work, or part thereof, immediately upon receipt of a written stop work notice specifying restrictions and issued by Council or an authorised agent.
+Any person or persons carrying out ‘onsite’ works as part of any Council accepted development must cease such work, or part thereof, immediately upon receipt of a verbal instruction which will be accompanied by a written stop work notice issued as soon as possible, by Council or an authorised agent specifying restrictions.

 The developer has the right to appeal to Council to override or amend a stop work notice.
 A copy of Council’s written decision will be recorded on Council’s resource consent or project file.
 Work may recommence when Council advises this in writing.